boltcard/bolt-nfc-android-app/README.md

 Keep all your keys secret, and be careful when creating your cards that there are no other potential listening devices in range.

 # Version info

+## 0.3.3
+Allow lower case keys for deeplink programming for LNBits etc.

 ## 0.2.0
 Support for iOS devices.
 Rebuilt the card communication.
 Uses raw ADPU commands from react native.